Mashup Data

 6. Optional: To view the query represented by the data block, see Preview Query.
 To preview the data returned by the data block, see Preview Data.

 7. Mark your final result as the primary data block.
 To do this, right-click the data block and select ‘Set as Primary’ from the context menu.
-Note: You can also access menu options from the ‘More’ button (menu horizontal) in the mini-toolbar.
+Note: You can also access menu options from the ‘More’ button (More) in the mini-toolbar.
 This makes the data block visible to other Data Worksheets, and places it first in the list of data blocks available to any Dashboard that uses this Data Worksheet as its data source.

 You can now do data pipeline operations on this data, such as Join Data, Group and Aggregate Data, and Sort Data, or you can proceed to create Dashboards based on this Data Worksheet.
 See Visualize Your Data for more details on building a Dashboard.